Ace-219/peter.github.io./README.md

 - **Sales Trends Analysis: Evaluation of historical sales patterns by year and month, with a focus on Revenue, Profit, and Profit Margins.**
 - **Product-Level Performance: Assessment of bicycles, accessories, and apparel categories, identifying best sellers and loss-leading products.**
 - **Customer Segmentation: Analysis of age and gender demographics to understand purchasing behaviors and opportunities for targeted marketing.**
-- **Geographic Comparisons: Evaluation of sales by country and state to identify high-performing markets and areas for expansion.**

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].